existeundelta/vr-da-leech/README.md

 For mysql datasource you need include the mysqldb

 ### RoadMap
-- Work in paralalle threads
-- Make log file
+- Work with Python log